Tremors3/WebSvc/README.md

 # WebSvc - step/03-person-service
-Delegates some responsibilities of the MyServlet class to the PersonService business rules class and implements the WebUtils class that handles the translation between the web-person view and the db-person view.
+Delegates some responsibilities of the MyServlet class to the PersonService business rules class and implements the MapperPerson class that handles the translation between the json-person web-view and the Person model.